databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. Beyond the file extension, we do not ask data producers to provide information about their file formats and the tools and methods they used to collect them (though they are free to upload data collection methodology along with their dataset).

-3 - The data producer provides the data together with the metadata requested by the data repository.
+3 - The data producer provides the data together with the metadata requested by the data repository
 ====================================================================================================

 The minimum required Statement of Compliance is: 4.
 Implemented: This guideline has been fully implemented for the needs of our repository.